pact-foundation/pact-jvm/pact-jvm-provider-junit/README.md

 ### Pact folder

-To use pacts from a resource folder of the project (or any folder) annotate test class with
+To use pacts from a resource folder of the project annotate test class with

 ```java
 @PactFolder("subfolder/in/resource/directory")